apache/infrastructure-website/content/pages/asf-pelican-data.md

     ...
 ```

-Here are the directives used to create metadata models from the above data.
+Here are the directives that create metadata models from the above data.

 ```yaml